Transport-for-the-North/DLIT_LU/README.md

 It outputs analysis results as an Excel workbook with summary maps.

 ## Land Use
-The land use module converts DLog into MSOA base build-out profiles disaggregated by SIC code for employment and, census dwelling type and TfN traveller type for residential.
+The land use module converts development data—including land area (hectares), floorspace, and dwelling units—into land use units (population, households and jobs) at the site level.

-## Dev Pattern
+## Large Sites
 The Dev pattern module defines and categorizes large-scale developments that have the potential to influence existing travel patterns, ensuring they are appropriately integrated into demand forecasting.

+## Split
+The split module Disaggregates population, household, and employment data from the D-Log for each future year, capturing both total values and growth attributable to large sites.

 ## Constraint
 The constrain module merges future-year growth from the Development Log (D-Log) with EDGE growth for rail and NTEM growth for other modes, constraining combined LAD or LAD-level growth appropriately.

+## Tem (currently in caf.tem)
+The Tem module utilises caf.tem to convert the development-related population, household and employment data into trip ends for use in forecasting demand matrices.

 ## Trip End
-The Trip End module converts the development-related population and employment data into trip ends for use in forecasting demand matrices.
+The Trip End module further integrates D-Log-based future year growth with NTEM trip end forecasts for car travel, applying NTEM constraints at the Local Authority District (LAD) level to maintain alignment with NTEM growth trajectories.

 # Environment